-One in 20 children and about 2 in 100 adults suffer from food allergies.
+One in 20 children and about two in 100 adults suffer from food allergies.
 Most allergies are not severe and many cease to be an issue with age.
-Allergies to peanut, tree nut, seed and seafood however can cause a severe life-threatening reaction known as anaphylaxis.
+However, allergies to peanut, tree nut, seed and seafood can cause a severe life-threatening reaction known as anaphylaxis.

 Your business may become liable for medical costs and damages if it is found to have breached its duty of care as a food service provider.
 You may also be prosecuted by the relevant government body.